ubaldot/defrecs/README.md

 **Disclaimer**: *this is a work in progress.
 Everything may change at any time.
 Also, consider that I am not a software engineering in a strict sense, but I am a control system engineer.
-Finally, this is a perpetual on-going work and at the moment Arduino work is left a bit behind, so don't use it.*
+Finally, at the moment I am 100% focused on STM32 and therefore the Arduino framework is left a bit behind, so don't use it.*

 # Motivation
 Concurrency program is tough.
-Bugs are just behind the corner and having a bugs free software is practically impossible.
+Bugs are just behind the corner and in many cases it can be hard to detect them.
+This issue is even more emphasized for those who are not strict software developers, like for example control systems engineers.
-However, one may try to prevent the occurrence of such bugs by adhering to some coding rules and/or by following some standards.
+However, one may try to prevent the occurrence of bugs by adhering to some coding rules and/or by following some standards.

 Here, we aim at defining a software architecture that can help in preventing bugs when concurrency programming is employed.
 We target STM32 F4 and Arduino platforms.
 For the Arduino platform we use